Warez group: Release groups

 Release groups are responsible for making warez releases.
-For example, they rip a movie from DVD, encode it to a video file and chop it up in smaller pieces before sharing it.
+For example, they rip a movie from DVD (often times, the Region 2/UK DVDs), encode it to a video file and chop it up in smaller pieces before sharing it.
 They are at the top of the warez world.
 An announcement of the release shows up in pre databases after making the release available on their affiliate sites.
 Access to the original software products is necessary to write cracks and keygens so they share original media among each other, usually using private sites and servers.
 Communication between members happens with IRC.

 Warez groups typically add NFO files with their releases.
 Due to the nature of the scene, not much is known about these groups.
 Most groups follow one of the different warez standards to prevent being nuked.
 Most groups are focused on a single category (music, movies, television, ...) or genre (e.g. metal music or graffiti).

 The group members have different roles.
 Most groups have one or more group leaders, aided by people with assignments such as supplier, cracker or ripper.